Warner Bros.: International distribution arrangements

-From 1971 until the end of 1987, Warner's international distribution operations were a joint venture with Columbia Pictures.
-In some countries, this joint venture distributed films from other companies (such as EMI Films and Cannon Films in the UK).
-Warner ended the venture in 1988.
+From 1971 until the end of 1987, Warner Bros.' international distribution operations were a joint venture with Columbia Pictures.
+In some countries, this joint venture distributed films from other companies (such as EMI Films and Cannon Films in the United Kingdom).
+Warner Bros. ended the venture in 1988.

-On May 4, 1987, Buena Vista Pictures Distribution signed a theatrical distribution agreement with Warner Bros.
+On May 4, 1987, The Walt Disney Company signed a theatrical distribution agreement with Warner Bros.
 International for the release of Disney and Touchstone films in overseas markets, with Disney retaining full control of all distribution and marketing decisions on their product.
 In 1992, Disney opted to end their joint venture with Warner Bros. to start autonomously distributing their films in the aforementioned markets.

+In 2001, Warner Bros. began a partnership with German production company X Filme Creative Pool and its distribution arm X Verleih AG, were they would co-distribute their releases with the studio.
+The partnership was later extended in 2004 with 20 additional features.

+Before the 2008 merger, Warner Bros. already handled distribution of then-sister company's New Line Cinema titles in Germany, Austria, Switzerland, Eastern Europe, Russia and select territories in Latin America and Asia.

 On February 6, 2014, Columbia TriStar Warner Filmes de Portugal Ltda., a joint venture with Sony Pictures which distributed both companies' films in Portugal, announced that it would close its doors on March 31, 2014.
 NOS Audiovisuais handles distribution of Warner Bros. films in Portugal since then, while the distribution duties for Sony Pictures films in the country were taken over by Big Picture Films.

-Warner Bros. still handles the distribution of Sony Pictures films in Italy.